Originally published on May 15, 2025, updated May 15, 2025

 You can see your capacity limits and current capacity usage in the Capacity Monitor at the bottom of your FBA dashboard in Seller Central.
 Select a storage type by clicking on the tabs.
 The chart on the left shows current capacity usage by inventory status as well as your capacity for creating new shipments.
 The table includes your estimated FBA capacity limits for the next three months.

-You can’t adjust the storage type.
-Capacity limits cannot be exchanged between storage types.
-Note that capacity limits for FBA Dangerous Goods are handled separately.
+You can’t adjust the storage type or exchange capacity limits between storage types.
+FBA capacity limits for FBA Dangerous Goods are handled separately.
 If you use MCF, those orders are included in your past and forecasted sales data, which is one of the metrics used to determine your capacity limits.
 Customer returns are added back into your capacity usage when the returns are received.

 Individual selling accounts are limited to 15 cubic feet of FBA capacity.
 This limit is not eligible to be increased.